qwertey6/a4-qwertey6/README.md

 - **Design Achievement 4**: Added a Favicon to distinguish our app from every other open tab in your browser

-OLD ACIEVEMENTWS FROM PROJECT 3
+OLD ACIEVEMENTWS FROM PROJECT 3 (note most don't apply anymore, as we have massively changed the codebase/approaches)
 ## Technical Achievements
 - **Tech Achievement 1**: Using SQLite3 on Heroku (do not do this)
 - **Tech Achievement 2**: Everything is made with D3, except for (most) of the XMLHttpRequests.